-GEOPATHS-EXTRA projects are focused on providing individual undergraduate students with sustained or catalytic experiences that develop their expertise in geoscience, enhance their professional skills, increase their access to professional networks, and demonstrably deepen their interest in, and knowledge of, geoscience career pathways.
-Introducing students to the geosciences through extra-curricular experiential learning, internships, field trips, and culturally-relevant or problem-based learning scenarios, are well-documented as successful approaches for recruitment.
-More than a decade of empirical research has demonstrated the benefits to students from participating in undergraduate research because it not only socializes undergraduates into scientific thinking and practices, it may also play a significant role in students' educational and career trajectories, especially among Hispanic/Latino students (e.g., References 19 to 23).
-AGI reports that more than 80% of bachelor's and master's graduates in the geosciences who participated in some form of internship during their education felt it was very important for their academic and professional development; yet, less than half of undergraduate geoscience majors participated in an internship-like experience.
-Increasing the number and types of opportunities that provide individual undergraduate students with authentic, career-relevant experiences - across all employment sectors - may increase both student engagement and retention in the pipeline.
+GEOPAths:UP projects are focused on providing students with sustained or catalytic experiences that develop their expertise in geoscience, enhance their professional skills, increase their access to professional networks, and demonstrably deepen their interest in, and knowledge of, geoscience career pathways.
+Introducing students to the geosciences through extra-curricular experiential learning, internships, field excursions, service learning activities, and culturally-relevant or problem-based learning scenarios, are well-documented as successful approaches for recruitment.
+Increasing the number and types of opportunities that provide individual undergraduate students with authentic, career-relevant experiences - across all employment sectors - may increase both student engagement and retention in the geosciences.
 Many academic, private sector and government-managed facilities within the geosciences community could be leveraged to provide such experiences.

-GEOPATHS-EXTRA proposals can be submitted by institutions of higher education that offer undergraduate courses or bachelor's degrees in any of the geoscience fields, with some restrictions (see eligibility criteria).
-GEOPATHS-EXTRA projects are expected to focus on the needs of individual students, primarily by offering cohort-based, extra- or co-curricular experiences that complement the submitting institution's existing bachelor's degree curriculum.
+GEOPAths:UP proposals can be submitted by institutions of higher education that offer undergraduate courses or bachelor's degrees in any of the geoscience fields, with some restrictions (see eligibility criteria).
+GEOPAths:UP projects are expected to focus on the needs of individual students, primarily by offering cohort-based, extra- or co-curricular experiences that complement the submitting institution's existing curriculum.
 Each cohort should involve a minimum of six students per institution.
-Collaborations with other academic and non-academic institutions that create opportunities to expose participating students to a variety of working environments are strongly encouraged, as are collaborations that engage diverse undergraduate students from local community colleges and MSIs.
-While requests to support academic year undergraduate research as one component of a GEOPATHS-EXTRA project will be considered, they must not duplicate the types of undergraduate research experiences that can be supported through the REU Site and Supplement program solicitation.
+Learning ecosystem models are encouraged that describe how new or existing collaborations with other academic or non-academic institutions might create opportunities that expose participating students to a variety of supportive learning or working environments, as are collaborations that engage diverse undergraduate students from local 2YR colleges and MSIs.
+While requests to support academic year undergraduate research as one component of a GEOPAths:UP project will be considered, they must not duplicate the types of undergraduate research experiences that can be supported through the International Research Experience for Students (IRES) or the Research Experiences for Undergraduates (REU) Site and Supplement program solicitations.
+General field courses will not be supported.
+However, development of new field experiences for students who are historically disadvantaged and at institutions that provide evidence of a strong commitment to continue the field course after the grant period ends will be considered.

-Specific activities that might be supported through the GEOPATHS-EXTRA track include, but are not limited to, the following:
+Activities that might be supported through the GEOPAths:UP track include, but are not limited to, the following:

+Providing students with service-learning or community-based opportunities related to the geosciences.

+Establishing and conducting novel support programs aimed at retaining diverse students in geosciences.

+Partnering with large research facilities, to provide students with hands-on training and experience using sophisticated geoscience instrumentation, large data sets, and/or models.

+Engaging students in large, ongoing, and separately funded field-based research campaigns and subsequent data analysis and synthesis.

+Creating competitions and prizes that offer capstone experiences at large or unique geoscience research facilities.

+Leveraging large research infrastructure (e.g., ships, geophysical facilities) to expose students from high schools, community colleges and non-geoscience majors to geoscience content and opportunities.

-- · Creating mentored geoscience-related internships, externships, or apprenticeship programs in collaboration with the private sector - Providing students with service-learning or community-based opportunities related to the geosciences - Establishing and conducting novel support programs aimed at retaining diverse students in geosciences - Partnering with large research facilities, to provide students with hands-on training and experience using sophisticated geoscience instrumentation, large data sets, and/or models - Engaging students in large, ongoing, and separately funded field-based research campaigns and subsequent data analysis and synthesis - Creating competitions and prizes that offer capstone experiences at large or unique geoscience research facilities - · Engaging pre-service science teachers in activities that foster their interest in becoming secondary earth science teachers - Providing experiences that help pre-college students transition more successfully into undergraduate geoscience programs - Establishing new multi-year, academic-year geoscience research opportunities for cohorts of undergraduate students at the awardee institution - Offering accessible field experiences for students with sensory, physical, or intellectual disabilities; this includes intentional engagement of students with "less apparent" disabilities, high functioning undergraduate students on the autism spectrum and students in STEP-like transition programs (Reference 25).
+Establishing new multi-year, academic-year geoscience research opportunities for cohorts of undergraduate students at the awardee institution.

+Creating summer bridge programs that expose incoming undergraduate freshmen to the geosciences.

+Offering accessible field research experiences for students with sensory, physical, or intellectual disabilities; this includes intentional engagement of students with "less apparent" disabilities, high functioning undergraduate students on the autism spectrum and students in STEP-like transition programs [Reference 26].

+Supporting research experiences for individuals (e.g., veterans) at the undergraduate level who want to enter or re-enter the geosciences after an interruption in their academic training.